 - Get rid of cigarettes and ashtrays: avoid all kinds of items that remind you of tobacco.
-In addition, clean well anything that has the particular cigarette smell.
+In addition, clean anything that has the particular cigarette smell.

 - Find healthy alternatives: you can eat a fruit instead of smoking a cigarette.
 At the market there are some pieces of gum to help prevent the anxiety of smoking.
-Drink water or tea, it also helps you to eliminate anxiety.
+Drink water or tea, it also helps you eliminate anxiety.